At Patrington CE Primary Academy we uphold and teach pupils about British Values which are defined as:

 Democracy:

-In order to reflect the democratic values of our society, we encourage children to value each others’ opinions and this is accomplished through our School Council, Sports Council, restorative circles and pupil surveys.
+In order to reflect the democratic values of our society, we encourage children to value each others’ opinions and this is accomplished through our Pupil Parliament and subcommittees, restorative circles and pupil surveys.

-Balanced arguments, debates and discussions are regularly put into practise in each classroom to support the curriculum.
+Balanced arguments, debates and discussions are regularly put into practice in each classroom to support the curriculum.

 Children are encouraged to voice their opinions and we foster an environment where children are safe to disagree with each other.